Symphogear: Supporting characters

 Kanade Amou was Tsubasa's partner in the vocal duo Zwei Wing.
 After losing her family to a Noise attack, she underwent experimental procedures to wield the SG-r03 Gungnir Symphogear, gaining a lance Armed Gear with full armor coverage.
 She sacrificed herself during a concert two years later, using her Superb Song to protect Hibiki while embedding a relic fragment in her body.
-This spiritual connection allows her to occasionally guide Tsubasa.
+She continues to support Tsubasa in her times of need through her spirit and Tsubasa's dreams.
 In XD Unlimited, a parallel timeline reveals an alternate outcome where Kanade survived instead of Tsubasa.
-The original Kanade's Japanese pop musical motif reflected her fiery personality that complemented Tsubasa's demeanor.
+With a fiery personality that complements Tsubasa's reserved demeanor, her musical motif is Japanese pop.